n-crespo/NASA-2023/pages/followingcars.md

   End.
   End.
   ```
-- Describes 2 cars, A in front, and B behind, which follow each other.
+- This Hybrid Program describes 2 cars, A in front, and B behind, which follow each other.
 The velocity of A is constant, while the velocity of B is constantly reassigned to half of the distance between A and B, gradually getting smaller.
 The distance between the two cars will become infinitely small, but they will never touch.